Meuna/ldap-krb5-nfs-on-lxd/README.md

 $ tofu apply
 ```

-Resolve the `knfs5.local` domain with the LXD DNS server
+Resolve the `knfs.local` domain with the LXD DNS server

 ```console
 $ cd ..